 The non-operative treatment is by long leg cast for 6 weeks followed by fracture brace and range of motion exercises.

-Non-operative treatment can be considered in stable fracture patterns without articular surface displacement, critically ill or nonambulatory patients or those with risk of significant risk of skin problems.
+Non-operative treatment can be considered in stable fracture patterns without articular surface displacement, critically ill or nonambulatory patients or those with the risk of significant risk of skin problems.

 It is less preferable to surgery because the loss of reduction is common and the monitoring of soft tissue injuries cannot be properly done.